LiteracyBridge/dashboard-webui/README.md

-#Literacy Bridge Dashboard
+#Amplio Analytics Dashboard

-Simple implementation of a dashboard for Literacy Bridge deployment and usage statistics.
+Simple implementation of a dashboard for Amplio deployment and usage statistics.

 Features: